 All of these Core requirements should be completed by the end of the junior year.

-16 units: counts as four courses (CSP, Biology 106, Economics 101, and Geology 105).
+16 units: counts as four academic courses (CSP1, Biology 110, Economics 101, and Geology 105).
 Satisfies fall CSP requirement and Core Lab and Non-lab Science requirements.
+(NOTE: This course will fill 16 of your allowed 18 available units for fall).

 Join a group of first-year students and three faculty learning about natural science, economics, and the environment of California.
 The spectacular California landscape will be our laboratory as we investigate the geology, biology and economics of our environment through data collection, laboratory and computer analysis, critical thinking and writing, and classroom learning.
 Multi-day field trips during the school week introduce you to your fellow CES classmates while hiking and camping in State and National Parks throughout California.
-All of your coursework in Fall semester will be taken with your CES peers.
+No prior camping experience is expected, and we'll provide camping gear.
+All of your coursework in fall semester will be taken with your CES peers.

 As a major U.S. city that grew in importance during a time of increasing globalization, Los Angeles occupies a unique position within the cultural imagination.
 This course will explore how the unique geographical and cultural space of Los Angeles has contributed to ways in which the city has been imagined and represented in literature and film.
 In our explorations, we will consider how L.A.’s roots, migrating populations, shifting community boundaries, and multiple forms of power shape imaginings and lived realities of the city.
 How do various representations reflect – and diverge from – living communities within Los Angeles?
 How are the city and its communities shaped by national and global forces?
 How has Los Angeles as a destination city for migrants shaped the ways it is imagined?
 How do we reconcile the dueling representations of L.A. as both utopia and dystopia?
 Over the course of the semester, we will examine a broad range of film and literature that will guide our discussion of these and other questions, interrogating what it means to live in the city of Los Angeles.